prakhar2k06/Multi-Factor-Stock-Ranking-Engine/README.md

 Stocks are scored across six factors (Value, Size, Momentum, Low Volatility, Quality, Market Risk).
 Users can assign a custom weight to each factor which is then used to produce a list of top-N stocks based on the composite score.

+This project focuses on stock ranking rather than portfolio optimization or backtesting.
 ## Background: Factor Investing

 Factor investing is a strategy that involves investing in stocks with certain attributes that have been proven to deliver higher risk-adjusted returns than the market.